PeterKellett/project-4/README.md

 ## Acknowledgements
 - My mentor Gerard McBride for his help and advice throughout this project.
-- Tutor support at Code Institute for their support.
+- Tutor support at Code Institute for their support with troubleshooting.

 --------------------------------------------------------------------------------------------